sckarlin/django-uniauth/README.md

  - `add_institution <name> <cas_server_url>`: Adds an `Institution` with the provided name and CAS server URL to the database.
 The `name` will be the text displayed in the CAS server dropdown on the Login page, and `cas_server_url` must point to the root URL of a CAS protocol compliant service.
 The command will return the institution's slug created from the provided name; this slug must be used when referring to the institution in other commands (such as `remove_institution`).
      - Example Usage: `python manage.py add_institution "Example Inst" "https://www.example.com/cas/"`
      - You may add the `--update-existing` option to update the CAS server URL of an existing institution with that name, or create one if it does not exist.
  - `remove_institution <slug>`: Removes the `Institution` with the provided slug from the database.
-This action removes any `InstitutionAccounts` for that instiutiton in the process.
+This action removes any `InstitutionAccounts` for that institution in the process.
  - `migrate_cas <slug>`: Migrates a project originally using CAS for authentication to using Uniauth.
 See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.
  - `migrate_custom`: Migrates a project originally using custom User authentication to using Uniauth.
 See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.
  - `flush_tmp_users [days]`: Deletes temporary users more than the specified number of days old from the database.
 The default number of days is 1.